jcubic/jquery-terminal-wiki/Getting-Started.md

 $.terminal.new_formatter([/world/g, '[[;green;]world]']);
 ```

-You should use Regular expression with g to replace all instances you if you string or regex without g it will replace only first instance of the string.
+Note: you should use *regular expressions* with `g` to be sure to replace all instances of the string.
+If your string or regex is without `g`, it will replace only the first instance of the string.

-Because formatters are in `$.terminal` namespace they are global for whole page, so you can't have two terminals on the page and each have different formatters (yes you can have multiple terminals on on page).
+Because formatters are in the `$.terminal` namespace, they are globals for the whole page, so you can't have two terminals on the page and each one have different formatters (yes you can have multiple terminals on on page).

-This may change in the future but it will be breaking change so it will be in next major version, so if you're using 1.x.x version, from unpkg.com, you will not be affected.
+This may change in the future, but it will be a breaking change so it could be in the next major version.
+If you're using a 1.x.x version, from unpkg.com, you will not be affected.

-NOTE: if you need to create formatter that change length of the string like replace foo with hello world then you need to use special function ([$.terminal.tracking_replace](https://terminal.jcubic.pl/api_reference.php#tracking_replace)) that will track
-cursor position after replacement, which was mostly created by [Stack Overflow user T.J.
+NOTE: if you need to create formatter that change the length of the string (like replacing *foo* with *hello world*) then you need to use the special function [$.terminal.tracking_replace](https://terminal.jcubic.pl/api_reference.php#tracking_replace).
+It will track the cursor position after replacement, which was mostly created by [Stack Overflow user T.J.
 Crowder](https://stackoverflow.com/a/46756077/387194).

-The cursor movement will be little weird because the cursor will be at the beginning of the result string or after while you move virtual cursor on original string.
+The cursor movement will be a little weird because the cursor will be at the beginning of the resulting string and then at the end of it while you move the virtual cursor on the original string.
-So you will be able to remove any character in input string.
+So you will not be able to remove any character in the input string.

-To have correct cursor position, with above limitations, You need to use function like this:
+To have a correct cursor position, without the above limitations, you need to use the function like this:

 ```javascript
 $.terminal.new_formatter(function(string, position) {